Shahid718/Programming-Phase-field-in-Fortran/model_B/cahn_hilliard/README.md

         column: do j = 1, Ny
 ```

-This evaluates the derivative of free energy at each grid point
+It evaluates the derivative of free energy at each grid point

 ```Fortran
            !--- free energy derivative